eight04/fancy-t-spin/sl-donation.md

 [![](https://fumen-svg-server--eight041.repl.co/?data=v115%40VhF8g0AeBtF8JeAgH)]()
 [![](https://fumen-svg-server--eight041.repl.co/?data=v115%403gB8Deh0CeE8g0BtAeF8g0AeBtG8AeH8JeAgH)](https://harddrop.com/fumen/?v115@3gB8Deh0CeE8g0BtAeF8g0AeBtG8AeH8JeAgH)

 After the second T-spin, it leaves an open 2-wide gap.
-Which means you can build it on top of any strcture that only requires a 2 wide well e.g. DT cannon.
+Which means you can build it on top of any strcture that only requires a 2-wide well e.g. DT cannon.

 ### Stack on top of a well